jorrizza/sinatra-mvc/README.md

 Your system needs to have a working Ruby 1.9.2 installation (or later, but I haven't tested that).
 You'll also need some kind of database.
-The currently supported databases are:
+The currently supported databases are all of the database backends [supported][10] by DataMapper.

-* MySQL
-* PostgreSQL
-* Sqlite3

 Sinatra MVC also has the possibility to use Memcache as a session storage system.
 This is the default.
 It's recommended as well.